We're the only ecology consultancy that will refund your money if you don't get planning based on our advice (terms apply)

 If you are submitting a planning application in an area of historic coal mining activity, a local planning authority might well require a coal mining risk assessment.
 It could also be required by a developer to fully consider ground stability issues; for environmental health purposes or land transactions.

 The main risks include ground subsidence caused by unstable mine shafts, emissions of hazardous gases, flooding and contamination from coal mining residues.
+A coal mining risk assessment will clarify the issues and propose remediation if necessary.

 Ready to Get Started?